If you are feeling good, it is because you are thinking good thoughts

 There are two types of personal data that emerge in my business.
 The first category is data provided by startup promoters and company representatives to assist in the provision of services.
 This includes direct enquiries to the business.
 It is where I am the data controller.

-Point 1 – No requests for Personal Data from Potential Clients on my Website
+Point 1 – Requests for Personal Data from Potential Clients on my Website

-I do not request any personal data on my website or offer a facility to leave an email address.
+I do not request personal data from potential clients on my website or offer a facility to leave an email address.
 Why?
-Because I do not have a CRM system.
-I do not use email marketing.
-I do not engage in any business client ‘retargetting’ activity.
+Because I do not use email marketing.
+I do not engage in any mass business client ‘retargetting’ activity.
 There is a contact form whereby emails arrive in my email inbox.
 I use Outlook.
-I respond to those individually and follow up as needed.
+I respond to those individually and follow up* as needed on an individual basis.
 My email mailbox fills up and every three months I delete the majority of dated emails.
-I have an online address book which serves as the contact list for my android phone.
-But the vast majority of people’s contact details do not get added to my phonebook – I would have a lot of people who I would not be contacting again.
-I generally use LinkedIn to connect with people if I intend to stay in contact.

 Point 2 – Secure storage of Data for Startup and SME Clients

-The laptops and mobile are password protected and I don’t use USBs except for copying my own copyright training materials if I am not using my own laptop at workshops.
+The laptops and mobile are password protected and I don’t use USBs except for temporarily copying my own copyright training materials if I am not using my own laptop during workshops.

 Point 3 – Online Training System is compliant with GDPR

 In 2018, I created a Thinkific powered online training website.
-I have created two online courses to date both aimed at startups in Ireland.
+I have created TEN online courses to date generally aimed at startups in Ireland.
 One of the advantages of Thinkific is that it is fully GDPR compliant to include management of consent.

 As I said above, there are two types of personal data that emerge in my business.
 The second is personal data that is sent to me by Enterprise Agencies – where I would be processing data that they have collected and have permission to pass to me in hard or soft copy.